ye-olde-jack/NFG/Secrets/S1 Notes.md

 	- Levi tuning up bike on the outside.
 - During travel, Thalia makes a little charm for a brazier during the road trip.
 - Folk charms get taken by Levi and Dr. Mobius.
 Beaded necklace for Mobius, Levi taking a little prowler charm.
 - Thalia befriends dog and does well on animal handling checks.
 Husky-type dog.
+Make sure...
 - Discovery of odd rough patch of grass, Dr. Mobius identifies it as nature affected magic.